Chinese Slaves and Coolies - Kǔ lì

 The Strange Shovel.
 This system divided the coolies into gangs of forty, to each of which were attached two cooks and one English-speaking Chinese as spokesman and leader.
 By this arrangement the coolie completely lost his individuality, and formed one of so many units to be furnished by a merchant, so many members in a gang to be kept track of by the timekeeper.
 He was a non-entity, and the most isolated and friendless being in the world.
 But though declined as associates, and held in a contempt too good-natured to be scornful, the Chinese were not at that time ill-treated by the Irishmen and other white laborers with whom they worked.
 Image by Internet Archive Book Images available under a Creative Commons License

 In the 19th century there was another side to Chinese immigration that is often confused with the coolie trade.
 It began with the Californian gold rush in 1849.
 Many Chinese fancied the prospects of riches and voluntarily paid their transportation fee.
 Although the sea voyage was almost as bad as the coolie trade they were treated as free people on arrival.
 Once in America they often worked as independent prospectors or within informal co-operatives.
-When the gold rush came to an end they switched to work on the new railroads linking east and western U.S..
+When the gold rush came to an end they switched to work on the new railroads linking eastern and western US.
 90% of the railroad labor force was Chinese with the rest Irish.
 Although men came voluntarily to America, women were often forcibly taken from China to meet the demands of the single men (in 1880 there were about 3,000 Chinese women and 100,000 men).
 All went reasonably well until the gold ran out, in the 1850s many were able to send money back home to China.
 There was a different situation in Hawai'i where Chinese coolies were used on the sugar plantations as slave labor - they earned $3 a month for 12 hour’s labor six days a week.
 Many stayed on in Hawai'i to start small businesses - one such person was Sun Mei elder brother of Sun Yatsen.

 china, racism, the wasp, california